atlas-runtime/applications/README.md

 # Encrypt & Sign wrapper
 cat benchmarks/crypto_benchmark/crypto-wrapper.js

-# atlas reads the input data for this benchmark from --input flag
+# atlas reads the input file data for this benchmark from --input flag
 # we have pre-generated several inputs in inputs/ folder
-# to run atlas locally using 1MB input do:

 # The output will be written to the output_local
 # Battery consumption.
 bash get_battery.sh
+# to run atlas locally using 1MB input do:
 ../quickjs/src/qjs atlas.js --file benchmarks/crypto_benchmark/demo.js --local --log output_local --input inputs/input_1048576

 # # This will take about 800s (13 minutes)!